iamarcel/second-brain/src/site/notes/4 Archive/Imported/Tiago's Favorite Second Brain Quotes.md

 “This is how space begins, **with words only**, signs traced on the blank page.” —Georges Perec

-“ **Every map is a guide** to finding the desirable and navigating the dangerous.” —Rebecca Solnit
+“**Every map is a guide** to finding the desirable and navigating the dangerous.” —Rebecca Solnit

-“A map does not just chart, it **unlocks and formulates meaning**; it forms bridges between here and there, between disparate ideas that we did not know were previously connected.” —Reif Larsen
+“A map does not just chart, it **unlocks and formulates meaning**; it forms bridges between here and there, between disparate ideas that we did not know were previously connected.”—Reif Larsen

 “History will be kind to me for **I intend to write it**.” —Winston Churchill